hurtn/azure-data-factory/sqlmi-cdc/README.md

 6. Expand **Iteration & conditionals** in the **Activities** toolbox, and drag-drop the **If Condition** activity to the pipeline designer surface.
 Set the name of the activity to **HasChangedRows**.
       ![If Condition Activity - name](./media/tutorial-incremental-copy-change-tracking-feature-portal/if-condition-activity-name.png)
 7. Switch to the **Activities** in the **Properties** window:

-   i .
-Enter the following **Expression**
+    1. Enter the following **Expression**

 ```adf
 		@greater(int(activity('GetChangeCount').output.firstRow.changecount),0)
 ```

    ![If Condition Activity - settings](./media/tutorial-incremental-copy-change-tracking-feature-portal/if-condition-activity-setting.png)

-   ii.
-Click on the pencil icon to edit the True condition.
+    2. Click on the pencil icon to edit the True condition.

-   iii.
-Expand **General** in the **Activities** toolbox and drag-drop a **Wait** activity to the pipeline designer surface.
+    3. Expand **General** in the **Activities** toolbox and drag-drop a **Wait** activity to the pipeline designer surface.
 This is a temporary activity in order to debug the If condition and will be changed later in the tutorial.

 ![If Condition True - wait](./media/tutorial-incremental-copy-change-tracking-feature-portal/if-condition-activity-wait.png)
-    iv.
-Click on the IncrementalCopyPipeline breadcrumb to return to the main pipeline.
+    4. Click on the IncrementalCopyPipeline breadcrumb to return to the main pipeline.
 8. Run the pipeline in **Debug** mode to verify the pipeline executes successfully.

       ![Pipeline - debug](./media/tutorial-incremental-copy-change-tracking-feature-portal/incremental-copy-pipeline-debug.png)